 The rising incidents of prescription drug overdoses have been alarming.
-As a result, ways to combat the issue has been a hot topic amongst the medical and addiction communities.
+As a result, ways to combat the issue have been a hot topic amongst the medical and addiction communities.
 Painkillers are often prescribed to patients who are recovering from an invasive surgery or for other cases of chronic pain.

-However, the painkillers are meant to only be used on a temporary basis, and stopped after the pain has subsided.
-Unfortunately, what sometimes occurs is that people who are prescribed painkillers become dependent on them, and continue to seek out the drugs even after they shouldn’t be using them anymore.
+However, the painkillers are meant to only be used on a temporary basis and stopped after the pain has subsided.
+Unfortunately, what sometimes occurs is that people who are prescribed painkillers become dependent on them, and continue to seek out the dangerous prescription drugs even after they shouldn’t be using them anymore.
 Pennsylvania, in particular, has taken strong steps to curb prescription drug abuse, putting the onus on the doctors.

 A prescription drug database will be launched next year in mid- 2015.
 In Pennsylvania’s case these steps were taken because Pennsylvania has one of the highest drug overdose rates in the country.

 When the idea of a Pennsylvania Prescription Database was first proposed it caused some controversy, because of privacy issues.
 However, overall, there was a lot of support behind the database and it will officially launch next year.
 The sheer growing numbers of fatalities was a strong factor, with the number of fatalities to prescription drugs more than doubling in the last decade.

 The goals of the database are to discourage prescription drug abuse, in particular “doctor shopping.”
 This refers to when people who have developed addictions to prescription drugs go from doctor to doctor seeking more prescriptions.
 Since the patient doesn’t disclose the other prescriptions, over time a dangerous addiction is pursued.

 With the Pennsylvania Prescription Database the doctors now have a resource that they can check before prescribing a new patient more drugs.
 The goal is to dramatically reduce the amount of times people overdose on prescription drugs.